-Most of our employees are located in Israel.
-We also added French employees after the RivieraWaves acquisition in 2014.
-Accordingly, our ability to compete successfully will depend in part on the ability of a limited number of key executives located in geographically dispersed offices to integrate management, address the needs of our customers and respond to changes in our markets.
+Most of our research and development staff is located in Israel.
+We also have research and development teams in France, Ireland, and the U.K. Accordingly, our ability to compete successfully will depend in part on the ability of a limited number of key executives located in geographically dispersed offices to manage our research and development staff and integrate them into our operations to effectively address the needs of our customers and respond to changes in our markets.
 If we are unable to effectively manage and integrate our remote operations, our business may be materially harmed.